 This DUT was tested in one position.
-It is notebook bottom touching with phantom 0 cm air gap.
+It is bottom of laptop touching with phantom 0 cm air gap.
 Please refer to Appendix E for the test setup photos.

 Fig 9.1 Illustration for Lap-touching Position

 10. Measurement Procedures